HOME SPECIALS CONTACT TECH INFO FIND US LINKS

 The truth is that most people discharge their batteries far too low, way down until their fridges cut out, or their lights start to dim (does this remind you of anyone ??), at this point they have discharged their batteries so low that they are doing serious damage to their batteries, and consequently won't get anywhere near the life out of their batteries that they could and should normally expect if the batteries were cycled within their design perimeters.

-Now remember the 100 A/H battery with only 25 A/H useable?
-A huge gain can be had if you are using any of the smart charging solutions, like solar panels and a quality smart regulator, or a smart 3 stage mains (240v) battery charger, or the Christie Honda petrol charger (set to hi charge), you can expect close to 100% (100 A/H) charge,
+Now remember the 100Ah battery with only 25Ah usable?
+A huge gain can be had if you are using any of the smart charging solutions, like solar panels and a quality smart regulator, or a smart 3 stage mains (240v) battery charger, you can expect close to 100% (100Ah) charge,

-So 100 A/H capacity, discharge to 50% (50 A/H), that’s now 50 A/H useable, twice what you had before!
+So 100 Ah capacity, discharge to 50% (50Ah), that’s now 50Ah usable, twice what you had before!

 Now lets look at some of the direct advantages of these AGM batteries.

-Red Swirl.gif (285 bytes) these batteries are totally sealed, ‘transport’ classed as spill proof, never needing topping up with water, ever!
+Red Swirl.gif (285 bytes)these batteries are totally sealed, ‘transport’ classed as spill proof, never needing topping up with water, ever!

-Red Swirl.gif (285 bytes) because of their very low internal resistance these batteries will fully charge at a lower voltage, and accept a much larger charge current, so when charging from a standard car/truck alternator these batteries will all but fully charge, and fast too, in about 2.5 to 3 hours!
+Red Swirl.gif (285 bytes) because of their very low internal resistance these batteries will fully charge at a lower voltage, and accept a much larger charge current, so when charging from a standard car/truck alternator these batteries will all but fully charge, and fast too, in about 2.5 to 3 hours! (with the correct cabling and dual battery system->>click here for details<<)

-Red Swirl.gif (285 bytes) they can occasionally be discharged much much deeper than conventional deep cycles without major damage.
+Red Swirl.gif (285 bytes)they can occasionally be discharged much much deeper than conventional deep cycles without major damage.

 Red Swirl.gif (285 bytes) these batteries when left unattended only self discharge at the rate of up to 3% per month, and even after 12 months sitting idle can be recharged and put back into full service without any ill effects.
-On the other hand a standard deep cycle battery if treated the same way will have destroyed it's self, it will no longer hold a good charge, and is sadly ready for the rubbish tip and recycling, not cycling!
+On the other hand a standard deep cycle battery if treated the same way will have destroyed itself, it will no longer hold a good charge, and is sadly ready for the rubbish tip and recycling, not cycling!

 Red Swirl.gif (285 bytes)AGM batteries were originally developed for the military, they are very robust and will take a real pounding.